parevalo/tstools-online/installation.md

 print(image.getInfo())
 ```

-You should see the metadata for an image
+You should see the metadata for an image.
+To exit the python session
+hit Ctrl+d in your keyboard or type exit().

 # Step 7: Run the notebook